bioinf/Sibelia/USAGE.md

 The file describes portion of the genomes, that found synteny block cover.
 First part of the file describes input sequencess (see "Blocks coordinates" section).
-Second part of the file is a table with following columns:
+Second part of the file is a table with the following columns:

-1. Degree -- multiplicity of the synteny block.
-For example, if synteny block has degree = 3, then the are three instances of this block in the input sequence
+1. Degree -- multiplicity of a synteny block.
+For example, if a synteny block has degree = 3, then the are three instances of this block in the input sequence
 2. Count -- number of synteny blocks with a given degree
-3. Total -- portion of all the input sequencess that cover blocks with a given degree
+3. Total -- portion of all the input sequences that are covered by the blocks with a given degree
-4. Seq <n> -- portion of the sequence with id <n> that cover blocks with a given degree
+4. Seq <n> -- portion of the sequence with id <n> that is covered by blocks with a given degree

-Here is an example of the table from a report file.
+Here is an example of such table from a report file.
 This table contains one row for degree "2" and one ("All") row for overall coverage.

 	Degree	Count	Total	Seq 1	Seq 2